Lumi Nova: Instructions for use

 Lumi Nova is not intended to be used by:

-4. Young people with severe mental health symptoms or diagnoses, who are not supported by a healthcare professional.
+• Young people with severe mental health symptoms or diagnosis, who are not supported by a mental health professional.

 Safety Information